 — UK PM Tony Blair in his memoir A Journey: My Political Life.

 What will 23rd century 8th grade history textbooks say about our time, the era of the Boomers?
 Only time strips away the trivia, showing future generations the key events of the past.
 For example, the events at Runnymede on 15 June 1215 seemed of little import to that generation.
 On August 24 the Pope declared the Baron’s agreement with King John invalid, the next month King John repudiated it, and it was one of a series of such compacts.
 Yet Magna Carta remained influential, and lives to this day.

 I suspect that many prominent events, such as the Vietnam War, will be forgotten.
 Some, like the moon landing, will get brief mention (noteworthy, but of no significance in history).
-Children will learn about those events proven to be inflection points.
+Children will learn only about those events proven to be inflection points.
 9/11 will be prominently mentioned.
-It was the one of the most effective single military operation in the history of the world, and probably the most cost-effective military operation ever.
+It was one of the most effective single military operations in the history of the world, and probably the most cost-effective military operation ever (details here).